gailweiss/lm-springboard/README.md

 ### Notes

-This repository also lets you poke around GPT2-small as taken from huggingface, albeit only in a limited interface that is adapted to match the one for the models you will train here.
-If your main goal is to poke around open source pretrained models - and with a much richer interface than here - then you probably want Neel Nanda's TransformerLens instead: [https://github.com/neelnanda-io/TransformerLens].
+This repository also lets you poke around GPT2-small as taken from huggingface, in an interface that is adapted to match the one for the models you will train here.
+That said, if your main goal is to poke around open source pretrained models, then you probably want Neel Nanda's TransformerLens instead: [https://github.com/neelnanda-io/TransformerLens].

 For now, this repository is only concerned with the autoregressive language modeling objective - i.e., decoders, as opposed to encoders or encoder-decoders (think GPT models as opposed to BERT or T5).
 There is one model wrapper: the LM (language model), and one trainer: the LMTrainer.